NA-MIC/ProjectWeek/PW29_2018_London_Canada/README.md

 + SlicerIGT: presentation about how to build Slicer-based real-time image-guidance and navigation systems

 ## Clinical Interaction Session
-We have invited a number of clinicians from a variety of specialties to visit, present, discuss, or just generally engage with the community in order to faciliate meaningful and useful progress.
+We have invited a number of clinicians from a variety of specialties to visit, present, discuss, or just generally engage with the community in order to facilitate meaningful and useful progress.

 ## Registrants
 1. Daniel Allen (Robarts Research Institute)